balupeddireddy08/FastAPI-for-AI-Projects/07-streaming/README.md

 1.  **Streaming Large Responses**: Downloading a high-resolution image from the rover.
 2.  **Server-Sent Events (SSE)**: Receiving a live telemetry feed of the rover's status.
 3.  **Advanced WebSockets**: Creating separate communication channels for mission teams.
-4.  **Upload with Progress**: Sending a new command sequence and monitoring its validation.

 ## 📊 Streaming Concepts Visualization